Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

 Many prior reports on organ segmentation in surgery have focused largely on conventional RGB imaging and minimally invasive surgery.
 While previous approaches to segmenting organs on \ac{hsi} data have been based on a variety of input data sizes including pixels, superpixels and patches, neither the optimal granularity of the input data has been determined nor has a clear benefit in using \ac{hsi} data over RGB data been shown.
 Furthermore, leveraging existing approaches to segmenting organs in an open surgery setting (in contrast to minimally invasive surgery) poses several challenges such as the large complexity and variability in the surgical scene due to non-standardized image acquisition, inter-subject variability and complex three-dimensional relationships between multiple soft tissues.

 We addressed these gaps in the literature in a validation study of unprecedented size, both in number of pigs and number of classes.
 Despite the challenges imposed by the open surgery setting, we could segment organs with an average \ac{dsc} of \varPerformanceImageDSC in an image-based approach that is close to the inter-rater variability with an average \ac{dsc} of \varRaterInterDSC.
 Consistently over all input sizes, the segmentation based on \ac{hsi} outperforms the segmentation based on RGB data.
 We are the first to clearly show a benefit in using \ac{hsi} data compared to RGB data for organ segmentation, thus offering a foundation that further segmentation studies on \ac{hsi} data can build upon.
-We found that the segmentation performance decreases with less spatial context of the input data, whereas the generalization capability towards unseen individuals increases.
+We found that the segmentation performance decreases with less spatial context of the input data, whereas the generalization capability towards \varGeneralizationPhrasingS increases.
 These findings deliver valuable guidance for future work.
+With the inference of our image \ac{hsi} network taking only about \varInferenceTime per image on a GeForce RTX\texttrademark{} 3090 (Nvidia Corporation, Santa Clara, USA), organ segmentation maps can be obtained in real-time.